blaekhossa/boostc_2_dataframe/README.md

 # 🏋️‍♂️ Boostcamp Workout Exporter

 Convert your Boostcamp workout history JSON into clean **CSV** or **Excel (XLSX)** tables for analysis, logging, or importing into other tools.
+Disclaimer, this is project not thoroughly tested, and quickly made with the help of AI.
 ---

 ## 📖 Description